 Watchmaking History Rewritten

 Until recently, the history of the chronograph was well established.
-French watchmaker Nicolas Mathieu Rieussec invented and named the chronograph (literally “time writer”) in 1821 in order to accurately time horses racing on the Champ de Mars.
+French watchmaker Nicolas Mathieu Rieussec invented and named the chronograph in 1821.
+The design spurred from the need to accurately time horses racing on the Champ de Mars.
 The next year, he filed for a patent on the device, calling it the “seconds chronograph.”
-It was an accurate device, capable of timing races and events to a tenth of a second, and its impact at the time was immense.
+It boasted incredible accuracy for the time, with the ability to time events to a tenth of a second.

 Heuer’s Innovative Rotating Tachymeter

 Throughout the early twentieth century, chronograph wristwatches grew in popularity and developed new features.
 Tachymeter scales appeared on the bezels of some chronograph watches for the use of aviators and racers.
 In 1958, Heuer started incorporating a rotating bezel in